PatientoTyaga/CourseScheduler/README.md

 # Course Scheduler Vision Statement

-Course Scheduler app will permit students to plan their schedule and simplify course slot selection.
+Course Scheduler app will permit students to plan their studentCourse and simplify course slot selection.
-The app will output a calendar like UM Aurora’s ‘Week at a Glance’ that would allow the user to view their schedule for the desired courses before registering for them.
+The app will output a calendar like UM Aurora’s ‘Week at a Glance’ that would allow the user to view their studentCourse for the desired courses before registering for them.
 The user can save multiple schedules based on different time slots that a course offers and allow them to plan accordingly.

 This system is designed primarily for University of Manitoba students, but also might be used by student advisors.